-Over the past several years I have developed a framework or approach to my own teaching that has been in slow but constant evolution.
-This framework has been particularly linked with my own learning across various aspects, spaces, and contexts in my life, including in the sciences of teaching and learning, language learning (French, Spanish, Portuguese), cognitive sciences, spirituality, gastronomy, music, family life and relationships, and the various sports that I participate in (ultimate, surfing, cycling and cycle touring, basketball, swimming, trekking etc.).
-I will not go into all of the detail here, but I will offer an informal introduction, an appetizer if you will.
+Over the past several years I have developed an approach to my own teaching that has been in slow but constant evolution.
+This framework has been particularly linked with my own learning across various contexts in my life, including in the sciences of teaching and learning, language learning (French, Spanish, Portuguese), cognitive sciences, and educational research.

 At different times I have called this framework a Connected Learning strategies approach, inspired by Mimi Ito and the DML crew and their work on Connected Learning.
 Connected learning is largely a sociocultural approach (an approach that informs much of my work) that views learning as embedded in meaningful practices and supportive relationships, situated in cultural contexts.
 Connected learning is socially embedded, interest-driven, and oriented toward educational (or economic or civic) opportunities.
 The most essential feature of connected learning is when learners pursue a personal interest or passion and are able to link a range of informal learning opportunities, whether self-directed, incidental, or tacit to their learning in formal academic or professional contexts.
 The concepts, therefore, of connecting learning across one’s life (lifewide learning) and throughout one’s life (lifelong learning) are essential themes in my work.